Exponential Utility Function

 Risk-neutral utility function plot produced by selecting the infinite Risk Tolerance radio button, yielding a straight line through the payoff range.

-As we have explained, there are two ways to elicit the Risk Tolerance value (R) of an exponential utility function.
-Approximate method and exact method.
-An approximate method is easy to understand and use but as you have our software at hand, why don't you start with the Exact method as all complicated calculations are done by the software.
+As we explained earlier, there are two ways to find the Risk Tolerance R of an exponential utility function: the approximate way and the exact way.
+The approximate way is easy to grasp and use, but since you have the software in front of you, why not start with the exact way and let it do all the hard math for you?

-In order to use the Exact method to elicit your Risk Tolerance, click the "Elicit" link as shown below.
+To use the exact way to find your Risk Tolerance, click the "Elicit" link, shown below.

 Link in the Exponential Utility editor that opens the risk-tolerance elicitation window, offering both the exact and the approximate elicitation methods.